 As new tests are added a regression test suite may become very large.
 If all the tests must be executed manually, it may not be possible to execute them all every time the regression suite is used.
 In this case, a subset of the test cases must be chosen.
 This selection should be made considering the latest changes that have been made to the software.
 Sometimes a regression test suite of automated tests can become so large that it is impossible to execute them all.
 It may be possible and desirable to eliminate some test cases from a large regression test suite, especially if they are repetitive or can be combined.
 Another approach is to eliminate test cases that have not found a defect for a long time.

 As Linus Torvalds says, “Regression testing”?
 What’s that?
 If it compiles, it is good; if it boots up, it is perfect.”
-The more defects we find in regression testing, the more “bug-free” the product will be later.
+The more defects we find in this technique, the more “bug-free” the product will be later.
 We have discussed in this article that regression testing plays a vital role, hence we must be perfect in selecting the test cases and maintaining them.
 We must work on minimizing the execution time of regression testing by any means of automation.

 Thanks for reading my blog.